volodymyrhudyma/blog/content/blog/create-custom-middleware-in-redux.md

 It provides us with the store that holds the whole application's state, actions that describe what happens in the application and reducers that create new state object from the existing one based on the type of an action and given payload.

+This flow can be extended using middlewares.

+## What Is A Middleware?

-This flow can be extended using middlewares that allow executing code after dispatching an action, but before it reaches reducer.
+**Middleware** in Redux is a third-party extension point between dispatching an action, and the moment it reaches the reducer.

+It is known as a suggested way to extend Redux with the custom functionality.

+One of the key features of the Middleware is that it is composable and each middleware requires no knowledge of what comes before or after it in the chain.

-Middlewares are typically used for logging, crash reporting, talking to an API, etc.
+They are typically used for logging, crash reporting, talking to an API, etc.

 While there are a lot of middlewares in the npm registry, available to be instantly used, we are given a possibility to create and use our own custom ones.

-Today we will learn how to create a custom middleware for logging actions with payload and a state computed right after they have been dispatched.
+In the next section, we will learn how to create a custom middleware for logging actions with payload and a state computed right after they have been dispatched.

 In other words, our own implementation of the [redux-logger](https://github.com/LogRocket/redux-logger) middleware.